Classification of non-Kahler surfaces and locally conformally Kahler geometry: Non-K ahler elliptic surfaces

 \remark We obtained that any isotrivial elliptic bundle $\pi:\; M \arrow S$ over a curve defines an orbifold structure on this curve, and $\pi$ is locally trivial in this orbifold structure.
 The same argument would work for any base $S$ regardless of dimension.

-\remark To simplify the notation and the arguments, we shall deal with the smooth orbifold fibrations in the same way as for the smooth ones, and use the standard terminology instead of adding ``orbifold smooth'' everywhere.
-Many (most) of the standard results and constructions in smooth category are extended to the orbifold category in the usual way.
+To simplify the notation and the arguments, we shall deal with the smooth orbifold fibrations in the same way as for the smooth ones, and use the standard terminology instead of adding ``orbifold smooth'' everywhere.
+Most of the standard results and constructions in smooth category are extended to the orbifold category in the usual way; for the only exception of importance to us, see below \ref{_c_1_isotri_Remark_}.

 The topology and geometry of isotrivial toric fibrations and principal toric fibrations was explored in some depth in \cite{_Hofer:remarks_}.
 For our present purposes we shall need the following theorem.
 Notice that the isotrivial toric fibration can be considered as a locally trivial principal toric fibration if we work in the orbifold category.
 Following \cite{_Hofer:remarks_}, we define the Chern classes associated with isotrivial toric fibrations as follows.